 Disa gladioliflora Burch. ex Lindl. is found on grassy slopes above the forests in the Outeniqua Mountains.
 Narrow leaves surround the base of the stem which is about 55 cm.
 Flowering is in autumn (March to April).
 Flowers are deep pink with a darker spur and dark veining on the hood.
-The photo from Jan and Anne Lise Schutte-Vlok.
+Photo courtesy of Jan and Anne Lise Schutte-Vlok.

 Disa graminifolia Ker Gawl. ex Spreng., syn.
 Herschelianthe graminifolia, is a species with 4 to 6 basal grasslike leaves and 2 to 6 sweetly scented flowers with bright blue to violet-purple sepals, petals that are mauve-purple and green, and a purple-violet streaked lip.
 It grows from .5-1 m and is found on dry sunny mountain slopes in dense vegetation in the southwestern Cape.
 It blooms January to March and is pollinated by carpenter bees.
 Photos by Ragnhild Crawford and Cameron McMaster taken at Napier in the Overberg.

-Disa harveiana Lindl. is the spelling for this species in many South African publications and lists but on Plants of the World Online it is listed as Disa harveyana Lindl. with the note that is was named in 1842 as 'harveiana' It is distributed mostly in the Southwestern Cape where it grows on sandstone slopes and flowers in summer.
+Disa harveyana Lindl. is the current spelling for this species although it was named in 1842 as 'harveiana' and will still be listed in older books with that spelling.
+It is distributed mostly in the Southwestern Cape where it grows on sandstone slopes and flowers in summer.
 It has a basal tuft of narrow leaves dry at flowering and a loose spike of cream to white or mauve to lilac large flowers with purple or red streaks.
 The dorsal tepal does not completely enclose the petals and is drawn into a slender spur.
 It is pollinated by horseflies and flowers best in open areas or the first several years after a fire.
-Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+Photo from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok.

-Disa karooica S.D.Johnson & H.P.Linder was previously included in Disa draconis.
+Disa karooica S.D.Johnson & H.P.Linder was previously included in Disa draconis (L.f.)
+Sw.
 It grows to 60 cm and has cream flowers with purple streaks on the petals.
 Leaves are dry at flowering.
 It is found in the Karoo and the Roggeveld (Kamiesberg and Sutherland).
-Photo taken by Rod Saunders.
+The photo was taken by Rod Saunders.